tealprocess/leave-room-for-thoughts/README.md

 # leave-room-for-thoughts
 An institution for creative exploration :)

 ## Install
 `git clone https://github.com/tealprocess/leave-room-for-thoughts.git`

 `cd leave-room-for-thoughts`

+`npm install -g npx`

 `npx picosite -o .`

 `npx @picosite/serve --local -i .`

 Open your browser to 127.0.0.1:4000 (or click on the link in your terminal) to view your site.